AnirudhMahesh13/Blog-Posting-Website/README.md

 cd frontend
 npm start

-The app should now be running on http://localhost:3000/.
+The app should now be running the backend on http://localhost:3000/ and the frontend on http://localhost:5173/.

 🔗 Contributing